riccamastellone/PGAPI/README.md

 **NOTE**
 If an error will overtake the status changes from `OK` to `ERROR`.
 `nextPage` contains the url to retrieve the next set of results

-### Using PHP
-You can also directly use the class in the <b> class.php script</b>.
-For the direct call see how are implemented as URLs on the site of the yellow pages.